Jackson Park Town Site Addition Brick Row: 615 South Third Street

 The 1 1/2-story brick house at 615 South Third Street was built for Alexander (Scotty) Johnston, a successful sheep rancher, in 1917.
 The structure is situated on three lots lined with large cottonwood trees.
 Red brick covers the building on all sides, with a partial foundation visible at the bottom of the exterior walls and a water table of brown brick runs around the entire structure about two feet above grade.
 The roof is gable-fronted, with two projecting side dormers.
 A full-length porch built on the front of the building features a hipped roof supported by boxed columns.
 The porch railings and all the home's windowsills (with the exception of two on the back porch) are sandstone.
 A second porch on the back of the house was originally screened in but was winterized with the addition of two casement windows in 1999.
 A detached garage is set slightly behind the structure.

 The front porch, accessible via concrete steps, leads to the paneled oak front door with beveled glass.
 The screen door, of white aluminum, was installed in 2001.
 To the right of the front door is a bay window with decorative brickwork.
 A similar bay window with a hipped roof is located on the right (north) side of the home, next to a tall brick chimney.
 Towards the rear of the building, also on the right side, is a single-hung window.
 On the rear of the house, wooden steps (reconstructed in 1999) lead onto the enclosed back porch through a wooden screen door and a wooden paneled door.
 A single double-hung window is the only one on the first-floor rear of the house.
 On the left (south) side of the structure is a pair of double-hung windows next to a door leading to the basement.

 Both second-floor gables of the home and both dormers sport double-hung windows.
 Wood shingles cover the dormer walls from the tops of these windows to the roof.
 The roof itself originally utilized wood shingles as well, but these have been replaced with asphalt shingles.

 Inside the building are oak woodwork and wooden flooring.
 Separating the parlor, living room, and dining room from each other are two colonnaded bookcases.
 The dining room features a large Craftsman-style china cabinet with leaded glass.
-The kitchen, family room, and a small bathroom sit in the rear of the home.
-The second floor, accessed by a bracketed oak staircase at the front entry, contains four bedrooms and another bathroom, this one sporting the original cast-iron bathtub and pedestal sink.
+The kitchen, which sits off the dining room, has oak cabinets and granite counters.
+The updated TV room/guest room features a full bathroom and is located in the rear of the home.
+The second floor, accessed by a bracketed oak staircase at the front entry, contains three bedrooms, one with a half bath.
+An updated master bath is located at the end of the west hallway and features era-matching walk-in shower, along with a clawfoot tub and double sink vanity.